nikumar1206/loco/tdd/scanning.md

 * Add scheduled scans for already deployed images.
     - In this case, do we want to potentially remove the affected deployment after some message back to the user.
 * Store historical vulnerabilities per image/tag.
-* Scanning and deployment, may need to move to a separate service, to avoid blowing up the loco-server.
+* Scanning and deployment, may need to move to a separate service or container, to avoid blowing up the loco-server.
     - Deploying an app should theoretically be an async process.
-    - Can be CPU/Memory intensive.
+    - Can be CPU/Memory intensive and you don't want it impacting some high read.
     - Better for separation of concerns, dep-management as rest of loco-api does not need the trivy binary.